 10mm plus laminates are not much better than 8mm alternatives.
 Don’t pay a premium for bulky ballast on the back of thinner laminates.

 The only positive about the thicker laminate floors (12mm) is they sound better when you walk on them.

 6. Will thicker underlayment make my floor feel springy?

 Laminate flooring must be fitted on a perfectly flat surface, otherwise it will feel bouncy.
 Any un-

 Another reason why your Laminate feels springy is that it has expanded and become "locked in", it no longer fits in room where it was originally laid and is now lifting up in the center.

-7. What goes under my laminate flooring or wood flooring?
+7. What goes under my laminate flooring or hardwood flooring?

 Laminate is fitted as a "floating floor " it is not fixed down at all.
-In most cases engineered wood and solid bamboo floors are fitted as floating floors.
+In most cases engineered hardwood and solid bamboo floors are fitted as floating floors.